History of the Mass Rapid Transit (Singapore): 2002 to 2009

 The EZ-Link card is a contactless smart card, initially based on Sony's FeliCa smartcard technology.
 The cards are mainly used for the payment of transportation fares, but may also be used for payment at selected retail outlets.
 Established in 2002, the technology was promoted as the means for speedier and more convenient transactions and as well as being an efficient method of reducing fare evasion, although there have been some cases of overcharging users.
 As a benchmark, fares range from S$0.70 to S$3.20 for adults, S$0.70 to S$1.35 for senior citizens, and S$0.40 to S$0.50 for student EZ-Link cards.
 Patrons using an EZ-Link card receive a discount for their journey, including a discount if they use a connecting bus after their MRT ride.

-The old EZ-Link card can be used up to September 2009 where the old EZ-Link card usage became limited support.
+The old EZ-Link card could be used up to September 2009, when the old EZ-Link card usage became limited support.
 It remains on some MRT stations.

 Concession fares are available for children, students, senior citizens and national servicemen.
 Students are given free personalised cards, complete with their photos, names and national identification numbers.
 Regardless of its type, each card is assigned a unique card ID that can be used to recover the card if lost.
 Transport operators have organised lotteries that are based on these card IDs.
 The Singapore Tourist Pass offers unlimited travel for tourists on Singapore's public transport system.
 For S$8 a day, tourists can take any number of rides on buses and trains operated by SBS Transit, SMRT Buses and SMRT Trains.